thothom/thothom.com/docs/overview/cli.md

 # CLI

-_Symb_ has a separate package to it's CLI, so the core package can be more lightweight and encapsulated.
+_Symb_ has a separate package, it's the CLI, so the core package can be more lightweight and encapsulated.

 The CLI is very useful to generate migrations and entities automatically.